Valentine’s Sweetheart Deal:

 Wine bottles or beer bottles?

 Some people who make mead like to bottle it in wine bottles if it is to age for long.
 A corked wine bottle lets in tiny amounts of oxygen.
 This is called “micro-oxygenation,” and it can be good for the flavor of the mead.
-There are many different types and sizes of wine bottles, and all of them can be used to bottle a still mead.
+There are many different types and sizes of wine bottles, all of which can be used to bottle a still mead.

 wine bottles